 This 1937 Art Deco building is the former home of Australia's oldest women's club.
 The wives of Perth's influential men founded the Karrakatta Club in 1894, with the intention of allowing members to prepare papers and share information on matters of social and political importance.
 It clearly succeeded, because in 1921 one of the founding members of this club became Australia's first female Parliamentarian.
+In 2020 the Karrakatta Club moved to new premises in ANZAC House at 28 St Georges Terrace.

 Edith Dircksey Cowan was an extremely active member of Perth society.
 An orphan by the time she married at 18 in 1879, Edith was an active member of 50 community groups and organisations, served as a Justice of the Peace and was elected to the Western Australian Parliament at the age of 60.
 She was the second woman in the British Empire to be elected as a Member of Parliament.
 A vocal campaigner for the rights of women and children with an underlying philosophy of community service, Edith Cowan donated her parliamentary salary to charity.
 The clock tower located at the entrance to Kings Park was built in her memory in 1934, two years after her death.
-A university was also named after this influential campaigner.
+A university was also named after this influential campaigner and she is featured on the Australian \$50 banknote.